Current as of August 2020 | Download print version (in PDF)

 - Engaging in any activity which is contrary to law, public order or public policy (Revenue Regulation No. 13-98 Section 10).

 Further, the members of the Board of Trustees of accredited NPOs are prohibited from receiving compensation or remuneration.
-They may, however, receive reasonable per diem (Corporation Code, Section 30, as read in conjunction with Corporation Code, Section 87).
+They may, however, receive reasonable per diem (Revised Corporation Code Section 29).
 There is no such prohibition against remuneration of corporate officers.
 For accredited NGOs, administrative expenses, including compensation and remuneration, may not exceed, on an annual basis, 30 percent of total expenses for the taxable year (Revenue Regulation No. 13-98 Section 1(b)(ii)).

 NPOs are prohibited from having stockholders.
-No part of the income of an NPO is distributable as dividends to its members, trustees, or officers; and all profits shall be used in furtherance of the organization’s objectives (Corporation Code Section 87).
+No part of the income of an NPO is distributable as dividends to its members, trustees, or officers; and all profits shall be used in furtherance of the organization’s objectives (Revised Corporation Code Section 86).
 In addition, for accredited non-stock, non-profit corporations, the law specifically states that no part of the net income or assets may “belong” to any member, organizer, officer, or specific person (Revenue Regulation No. 13-98 Section 1(a); Tax Code Section 30(E) and (G)).

 An NPO’s assets remaining after the satisfaction of liabilities and other obligations are generally distributed in the following manner:

-- When the assets are held upon a condition requiring a return, transfer, or conveyance, the same shall be returned, transferred, or conveyed in accordance with such requirements (Corporation Code Section 94(2)).
+- When the assets are held upon a condition requiring a return, transfer, or conveyance, the same shall be returned, transferred, or conveyed in accordance with such requirements (Revised Corporation Code Section 93 (b)).

-- When the assets are received or held subject to limitations permitting their use only for charitable or similar purposes but not held upon a condition requiring return, they shall be transferred or conveyed to one or more corporations, societies, or organizations engaged in activities in the Philippines substantially similar to those of the dissolving corporation (Corporation Code Section 94(3)).
+- When the assets are received or held subject to limitations permitting their use only for charitable or similar purposes but not held upon a condition requiring return, they shall be transferred or conveyed to one or more corporations, societies, or organizations engaged in activities in the Philippines substantially similar to those of the dissolving corporation (Revised Corporation Code Section 93 (c)).

-- Otherwise, the remaining assets of non-stock corporations may be distributed in the manner and to those individuals or organizations indicated in the Articles of Incorporation (Corporation Code Section 94(4)).
+- Otherwise, the remaining assets of non-stock corporations may be distributed in the manner and to those individuals or organizations indicated in the Articles of Incorporation (Revised Corporation Code Section 93 (d)).

-An NPO can sue and be sued in its corporate name, admit members, buy and sell real and personal property, and "exercise such other powers as may be essential or necessary to carry out its purpose or purposes as stated in the articles of incorporation" (Corporation Code Sections 36 and 87).
+An NPO can sue and be sued in its corporate name, admit members, buy and sell real and personal property, and "exercise such other powers as may be essential or necessary to carry out its purpose or purposes as stated in the articles of incorporation" (Revised Corporation Code Sections 35 and 86).

-NPOs may be formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes (such as trade, industry, agricultural, and similar chambers), or any combination thereof (Corporation Code Section 88).
+NPOs may be formed or organized for charitable, religious, educational, professional, cultural, fraternal, literary, scientific, social, civic service, or similar purposes (such as trade, industry, agricultural, and similar chambers), or any combination thereof (Revised Corporation Code Section 87).
 Those with NPO accreditation, however, are limited to narrower lists of purposes (Revenue Regulation No. 13-98 Section 1(a) and (b)).

 As noted above, NPOs may have a wide range of purposes.
 In contrast, accredited non-stock, non-profit corporations must exclusively advance one or more of the following purposes: religious, charitable, scientific, athletic, cultural, or social welfare purposes, or the rehabilitation of veterans (Revenue Regulation No. 13-98 Section 1(a)).
 Similarly, accredited NGOs must be organized and operate exclusively for one or more of the following purposes: scientific, research, educational, character-building, youth and sports, development, health, social welfare, cultural, or charitable purposes (Revenue Regulation No. 13-98 Section 1(b)).
 Revenue Regulation 13-98 defines each of these terms.